terasakisatoshi/MathSeminar.jl/gallery/plotlyjs3.md

 - [Franklin.fdplotly](https://github.com/tlienart/Franklin.jl/blob/2b6423783b4675ab14da74e183545ef2377bdf94/src/manager/extras.jl) function requires `json::String` object as an argument which should contain fields named `layout` and `data`.
 On the other hand, Plots.jl provides `plotly_layout` and `plotly_series` that build `layout` and `data` respectively.
 See [here](https://github.com/JuliaPlots/Plots.jl/blob/master/src/backends/plotly.jl) to see more details.

-- Here is an short example of creating Plot object from Plots.jl.
+- Here is a short example of creating Plot object from Plots.jl.

 \subsection{Example 1}